gt-esports/gtesports-website/README.md

 npm run dev
 ```

+## Notes for PRs

+Include a screenshot of the build, linting, and the feature/bug fixed

 Happy coding!

 Please use the [Project Board](https://github.com/orgs/gt-esports/projects/1/views/1) to see what needs to be done and in general follow the Figma below.
 Anyone can assign/create any issues just make sure @longxiangchen reviews any pull request before merging.